Van, Texas

-Van is a city located in southeastern Van Zandt County, Texas, United States about 26 miles northwest of Tyler.
-Its population was 2,632 at the 2010 census.
-The town draws its name from an early settler and school teacher Henry Vance.
+Van is a city located in southeastern Van Zandt County, Texas, United States, approximately 26 miles northwest of Tyler.
+Its population was 2,664 at the 2020 census.
+The town draws its name from an early settler and school teacher, Henry Vance.

 History

 Van's first settlers in the area had arrived by the time of the Civil War.
-By 1874, the town was named Swindall for George Swindall, who donated land for a school west of the present business district and land north of that site in 1891 to the Methodist Church.
+By 1874, the town was named Swindler for George Swindler, who donated land for a school west of the present business district and land north of that site in 1891 to the Methodist Church.
 In 1894, schoolteacher Henry Vance, the town's namesake, established a post office, and the name Van was chosen when the post office renamed the community.